 Layer has teamed up with Chinese automotive company Nio to design an electric scooter that embraces AI and machine learning to offer flexible and convenient “last mile” travel.
 Nio Pal is a smart modular personal transport system with a range of accessories that provide flexibility and ease of travel during the last mile of a user’s journey.
 Various Pal accessories – bag, basket, shopping trolley – can be attached to affixing panel on the steering column of the intelligent, autonomous vehicle depending on a user’s needs.

 Pal is powered by a modular electric battery power source and can be recharged in the trunk of any Nio automobile or at home.
 If the journey requires more charge than a single battery offers, it can be conveniently swapped out.
 The vehicle folds up and can be wheeled, making it easy to take from outside to inside, and has been designed to fit in the boot of a small car.
+This scooter is great for both kids and adults, most especially for the former who are looking for alternatives to the usual daily commute while having fun.
+“Scooters are an excellent way for your children to get invested in building new skills through physically-demanding activities, and ones that include LED displays and different settings can help your 13-year-old develop a sense of independence by letting them manage the scooter themselves,” as reported by Scooter Adviser‘s Kenneth Miller.

 Pal is controlled via a wireless Bluetooth earpiece that connects to Nio’s Nomi system via a smartwatch or phone app.
 Nomi is an artificially-intelligent digital companion which learns its driver’s self-interests and information to meet their needs.